t-korec/team-showcase/README.md

 Create an application that displays data about Teams and their employees.

 * Implement using the React library.
 Feel free to use other libraries or frameworks using React.
-* Design an eye-pleasing visual, including mobile responsive display.
+* Design an eye-pleasing visual, including a mobile responsive display.
 * Way of styling or choosing a library of components of your own choice.
 * Show/hide team content
 * Employees who no longer work - should be displayed differently